elkhorn360/ngx-image-viewer/README.md

  * Made the wheel zoom work only when ctrl is pressed, to follow the way other viewers work, such as Adobe Reader (the config `wheelZoom` was renamed to `allowCtrlWheelZoom` as well);
  * Since the package `screenfull` was causing some errors in runtime, we replaced it by the package `angular-bigscreen`, which is simpler to use, and, as `screenfull`, is a wrapper of the HTML5 fullscreen API;
  * Fixed some build errors that showed up after we updated `ng-packagr` (errors related to private properties that were being used in the template, and also to callbacks with the wrong signature);
  * Fixed a bug that happened when a user was in fullscreen mode, and exited by pressing "ESC"; when doing so, the user would need to press the fullscreen button twice to activate it again.
+We did it by deleting ToggleFullscreenDirective and simplifying the logic of the method toggleFullscreen, from ImageViewerComponent.

 ## NgxImageViewer Features:
  * Compatible with Angular 2.x, 4.x and 5.x